 Today the College seeks to extend the legacy of George McLaurin and others by providing the best possible education for its students, as explicitly stated in the College's mission "to promote inquiry and practices that foster democratic life and that are fundamental to the interrelated activities of teaching, research and practice in the multidisciplinary field of education."

 In 2005, the College celebrated its 75th anniversary.
 To honor its rich history, an Alumni Hall of Fame was established and the annual Celebration of Education honored "75 Who Made a Difference," the inaugural class of hall of fame inductees.
-Each year, College alumni honored during the Celebration will deservedly join this important roll call of individuals who have helped to firmly establish and carry on the College's tradition of excellence.
+In 2019, a 90th anniversary celebration took place with alumni and friends of the college joining in to celebrate its rich and expanding history.

 In October 2008, it was announced that the College of Education had received a $8 million gift from H.E.
 (Gene) Rainbolt in honor of his late wife, Jeannine Rainbolt.
 Because of that contribution, the OU Board of Regents unanimously voted to rename the college in Rainbolt's honor.
 Part of Rainbolt's gift, with other gifts and university funding, was used to pay for a $9.5 million renovation to Collings Hall.
 Construction, which concluded in summer of 2010, reconstructed the building's facade and add an additional 15,000 feet of classroom space.
 It was the building's first major building project since 1958.